miajl/r1_assignment_2/README.md

 ```
 ## Possible Improvements

-This first possible improvement woud be adding a map to the rviz window so the user can see the map of the environment when picking their desired target point.
-The distance server also currently needs to store the whole window size worth of speeds.
+* Adding an environment map to the rviz window so the user more easily see where to put the target point.
+* The distance server currently needs to store the whole window size worth of speeds.
 If the way the average was calculated was changed to ```avg(t) = (1-alpha)avg(t-1) + alpha * speed(t)```, then only the aveage would need to be stored and the alpha parameter can be used similar to the window size.

-Right now the for the keyboard input is rather rudimentary.
-If the user inputs a capital T and then doesn't put the position in, it does not raise a bad input error.
+* Right now the error checking for the keyboard input is rather rudimentary.
+If the user inputs a capital T and then doesn't put the position in, it does not report an incorrect input.
 The goal position is kept the same but sent again as a new goal.

-Also someitmes the robot accelerates so fast that it does a wheelie.
-This should be  avoided as once it got stuck in a wheelie on the wall and could not move out of that position.
+* Sometimes the robot accelerates so fast that it does a wheelie.
+This is probably not desired behavior in a confined area.